 Eight tons lighter in bombs and fuel, the 10 surviving Lancasters hugged the ground at 260 mph in a race to get home.
 The coast was an hour away, and dawn was breaking.
 Several bombers suffered further flak damage.
 Young radioed that he was ditching yet again.
 After 65 missions his luck finally ran out; this time he was not in his dinghy.

 Wallis met the survivors at Scampton.
 When the extent of the losses became clear, he was distraught, saying, “If I’d only known, I’d never have started this.”
 Martin took him aside and explained that seeing sudden death was nothing new to the men of Bomber Command, and few had expected to survive the war.
 It could have been worse: There were no losses to enemy night fighters.
 A communications breakdown had caused the nearby German base at Werl to continue its night flying training.
 Other fighters were unable to locate the incoming and outgoing aircraft at their extremely low altitude.

-A post-raid recon photo of the Möhne dam.
+A post-raid recon photo shows the breached Möhne dam.
 (IWM CH 9687)